SamArgt/AudioSourceSep/README.md

 We used mixture of Piano and Violin.

-The wav files can be downloaded from: ...

-To Transform the wav files into melspectrograms, use  wav_to_spec.py from the pipeline module.
+To Transform wav files into melspectrograms, use  wav_to_spec.py from the pipeline module.
 You will need to save the melspectrograms as tfrecords files and organize them into train/ and test/ folders in order to train the Generative Models.

-You can directly download the melspectrograms in an organized folder from: ...

 ## Scripts